LinwoodDev/Butterfly/CONTRIBUTING.md

 ## Community Server

 A project without a community isn't a good project.
-You can [join the discord](https://discord.linwood.dev)!
+You can [join the discord](https://discord.linwood.dev) to talk with others or get the latest news!

 ## Security/Branches